Athanasiosvaris/Information-Systems-Analysis-and-Design/README.md

 4. **Classification:**
    - For Dask:
      - Convert the `data.libsvm` file to a CSV file using the `convert_libsvm_to_csv` function.
-     - Use Dask scheduler to initiate the Dask cluster.
+     - Use `Dask scheduler` to initiate the Dask cluster.
-     - Connect to the worker VMs.
+     - Connect to the worker VMs and run `dask worker tcp://<ip_address:port>`
      - Run the `.py` file.

    - For Ray: